theserverlessway/aws-baseline/README.md

 be considered as a setup for non-malicious users where you simply want to make sure proper procedures are followed with CloudFormation.

 AWS also provides [Permission Boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) to completely limit what users are able to do, even if they can create new IAM entities.
-If you want to completely shield access you can either user Organisation Policies or edit the `cloudformation` role to not allow IAM access for example or introduce Policy Boundaries.
+If you want to completely shield access you can either user Organisation Policies or edit the `cloudformation` role to not allow IAM access for example or introduce Permissions Boundaries.

 ## Main Account

 In the main account we're creating several `assume-role` groups which allow users to assume the admin role in another account.
 Additionally we're creating an admin group for the main account and all users for this specific account.

 ### User and Group Configuration